coleifer/peewee/docs/peewee/framework_integration.rst

 ``teardown_request`` is called regardless of whether the request succeeded or raised an exception, making it the correct hook for cleanup.

-For a complete Flask + Peewee application example, see :ref:`tutorial`.
+For a complete Flask + Peewee application example, see :ref:`example`.

 .. seealso:: :ref:`flask-utils`